-DES prepared drinking water source assessment reports for all public water systems between 2000 and 2003 in an effort to assess the vulnerability of each of the state's public water supply sources.
-Included in the report is a map of each source water protection area, a list of potential and known contamination sources, and a summary of available protection options.
-The results of the assessment, prepared on October 28, 2002 and updated on August 8, 2006, are noted below.
+NHDES prepared a drinking water source assessment reports for all public water systems between 2000 and 2003 in an effort to assess the vulnerability of each of the state's public water supply sources.
+Included in the report was a map of each source water protection area, a list of potential and known contamination sources, and a summary of available protection options.
+The results of the assessment, prepared on October 28, 2002 and updated on August 8, 2006.